VIDA-Lab/vida-lab.github.io/_news/announcement_5.md

 related_posts: false
 ---

-[Xiaolin](https://wenxiaolin.com/) became the first PhD student at NTU, [Shiwei](https://csw0109.github.io/) joined the team as a master's student, and [Jaeuk](https://vida-lab.org/team/) joined us as a visiting student.
-Warm welcome!👏👏👏
+We are happy to have new members: [Xiaolin](https://wenxiaolin.com/) and [Shiwei](https://csw0109.github.io/) become the first PhD student and M.Eng student of our team at NTU, and [Jaeuk](https://vida-lab.org/team/) joined us as a visiting student! 👏👏👏